- (AD) We have been kindly gifted the product, all thoughts and opinions are our own.

 Choosing the right car seat is one of the most intimidating processes for a parent.

-We put our trust in the versatile Joie i-Level (i-Size) when Norah was newborn as it was the perfect choice to fit onto our existing Joie Chrome frame and it had the unique sleepytime tilt’ (reclining to an 157° angle) feature.
+Before the everystage, we put our trust in the versatile Joie i-Level (i-Size) when Norah was newborn.
+It was the perfect choice to fit onto our existing Joie Chrome frame and it had the unique sleepytime tilt’ (reclining to a 157° angle) feature.
 I am definably a parent that when they find a brand they trust, they stick with them.
 Suitable until baby reaches 13kg (18-24 months) Norah on the 98th percentile for growth both in height and weight, is rapidly growing out of her existing seat.
 She does love her biscuits.